luke-jj/php-rhino/README.md

 ## TODO Items
-- [ ] figure out how to route all incoming http requests to a single php file.
+- [x] figure out how to route all incoming http requests to a single php file.
-- [ ] Implement var-arg parameters to http methods.
+- [x] Implement var-arg parameters to http methods.
+- [ ] Middleware on .get .post .put. etc. must evaluate as middleware not terminate the request response cycle.